- Home

 - Faculty (2)

-Responsible for approving the annual capital budget and University master plan.
-The BOT must approve construction for Tier 3 projects and funding approval for projects financed with long-term bonds.
+c.
+Board of Trustees: Responsible for approving the annual capital budget and University master plan.
+The BOT must approve construction for projects greater than $10.0 million and funding approval for projects financed with long-term bonds.

 III.
 Procedure for Requesting a Capital Project

-A school or department may propose a capital project by first consulting with FMD for university projects or the FPDC Architect’s Office for SOM/SON projects.
-A project manager will be assigned to assist the school or department in determining the scope, feasibility, budget and schedule of the project based upon the programmatic need.
+- A school or department may propose a capital project by first consulting with Facilities Management Department (FMD) for University projects or Facility Planning, Design and Construction (FPDC) for SOM/SON projects.
+A project manager will be assigned to assist the school or department in determining the scope, feasibility, budget and schedule of the project based upon the programmatic need including completion of a capital project request form (CPRF).

 IV.
 Development of a Project Budget

 a.
-All project budgets are developed by FMD or FPDC project managers and then entered onto the CPRF.
+All project budgets are developed by FMD or FPDC project managers.

 c.
 The total project budget includes: construction costs, consulting expenses, project management fees, the initial complement of furniture and fixtures, expenses related to relocation of utilities and non-utility infrastructure, and any other major expense.

-f.
-The building project budget includes utility relocations caused by the siting of a new building; in addition, the project budget must include the cost of natural gas installation provided by PSNC.
-Exceptions must be approved by the EVP.
+e.
+The building project budget includes utility relocations caused by the siting of a new building.

-h.
-Each construction project request must include an estimate of on-going operational expenses such as maintenance and other operating expenses, approved by either FMD for University or Engineering and Operations for SOM/SON.
+g.
+Each construction project request must include an estimate of on-going operational expenses such as maintenance and other operating expenses.

 V. Accounting, Reporting and Control

 b.
-The requesting department is responsible for ensuring that adequate funding is available and transferred regularly to the project code to prevent overdrafts.
+The requesting department is responsible for ensuring that adequate funding is available and transferred to the project code to prevent overdrafts.
 For projects funded from multiple sources, funding details must be clearly documented and understood by all parties with clear agreement as to the timing, amount and person responsible for such funding transfers.
-The CBO is authorized to transfer funds from the designated funding source to cover such overdrafts.
-Penalty interest rates (two times the prime interest rate) are assessed on overdraft projects.

 c.
 Capital projects must have a project code, to be monitored by the project manager, the financial owner and the CBO.
 Large projects should not be split into several smaller projects in order to avoid approval requirements.

 d.
-The current financial information is taken from the university accounting system R/3, Duke University's official ledger of record.
-The project manager projects expenditures; the appropriate development officer projects gifts and pledges; Financial Services projects other funding; and the Treasurer/Deputy Treasurer projects financing costs.
+Financial information is taken from the University accounting system R/3, Duke University's official ledger of record.
+The project manager projects expenditures; the appropriate development officer projects gifts and pledges; Financial Services projects other funding; and the Treasurer/Associate Treasurer projects financing costs.

 g.
-Project interest charges – Unauthorized overdrafts are assessed a penalty interest rate equal to two times the prime rate.
-Capital construction projects that are funded by approved internal loans are charged the blended interest rate, which is calculated annually by the Treasury Division within Financial Services.
+Project interest charges – unauthorized overdrafts are assessed a penalty interest rate.
+Capital construction projects that are funded by approved internal loans are charged the blended interest rate, which is calculated annually by the Treasury division within Financial Services.

 h.
-Sales tax – As a non profit organization, Duke University is eligible for a refund of sales taxes paid.
+Sales tax – As a nonprofit organization, Duke University is eligible for a refund of sales taxes paid.
 Vendors are contractually obligated to provide Duke with information required to request this refund.
-If a vendor has not provided such information, Financial Services will contact the project manager to obtain this information from the vendor.
-If the information is not provided, the project will be charged the sales tax.

 i.
 Project managers maintain the total project budget and track expenditures, prepare projections and account for the use of contingencies.
-The project manager reviews project estimates with the Director of Project Management or the FPDC Architect before submitting them to the CBO.
+The project manager reviews project estimates with the Director of Project Management or FPDC before submitting to the CBO.

 j.
 University project contingency funds should be tightly controlled to deal with unexpected project developments.
-All significant programmatic and owner controlled scope changes that occur during the design or construction phase and which significantly impact the contingency or total project budget must be approved by the appropriate body based on the project tier.
+All significant programmatic and owner-controlled scope changes that occur during the design or construction phase and which significantly impact contingency or total project budget must be approved by the appropriate body based on project tier.
 The project manager will track all uses of project contingencies.
-In general the uses are:

 VI.
 Real Estate Leases and Leasehold Improvements